bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bessel-hagen.md

 ### Mathematical Profile (Excerpt):
 * There are a number of incorrect explanations of Bessel-Hagen's name in the literature, so we should explain where the slightly strange name originated.
-* Erich Bessel-Hagen's grandfather had the name of Hagen, but being the son-in-law of Wilhelm Bessel, he decided after Bessel's death to change his name from Hagen to Bessel-Hagen to preserve the name of 'Bessel.'
-Had he not done so, the family name of Bessel would have died out with Wilhelm Bessel.
 * Although we have given Berlin as Erich Bessel-Hagen's birthplace, this is not quite accurate since he was actually born outside but close to that city.
 * Bessel-Hagen attended the University of Berlin where he obtained a doctorate working under Constantin Carathéodory, with some help from Erhard Schmidt.
 * While at Berlin, however, Bessel-Hagen had also heard lectures from the famous classicist, Ulrich von Wilamowitz-Möllendorf, and was inspired by him to a life-long devotion to classical antiquity as well.